EndlessTrax/kachi/README.md

 If you have feature requests, please [file an issue](https://github.com/EndlessTrax/kachi/issues) and use the appropriate label.

 Please **raise an issue before making a PR**, so that the issue and implementation can be discussed before you write any code.
 This will save you time, and increase the chances of your PR being merged without significant changes.
-And please **include tests** for any PR's that include code (unless current tests cover your code contribution).
+And please **include tests** for any PRs that include code (unless current tests cover your code contribution).

-Please **lint and format you code** with [ruff](https://github.com/astral-sh/ruff).
+Please **lint **and format **your** code** with [ruff](https://github.com/astral-sh/ruff).
 This will help keep the codebase consistent and maintainable.